Changing My Name to Mom

 I want to adopt Yasmin.

-Ever since Deja’s adoption was finalized, I’ve fantasized about a more evenly matched family: my white teenage son and I, my African-American daughter, and her new black sibling.
+Ever since my daughter’s adoption was finalized, I’ve fantasized about a more evenly matched family: my white teenage son and I, my African-American daughter, and her new black sibling.
 I’ve always liked balance.

 But it isn’t just about color.
 I believe that Yasmin’s emotional scars are not so deep that they can’t be healed with love and therapy.
 Termination of parental rights is looking inevitable, and I want her to be able to trust again.